The Difference Between Bookkeepers and Accountants

 A good bookkeeper will also have an in-depth knowledge of at least one accounting software package, so that they can be efficient in the delivery of their service.

-Anything income tax related is usually the domain of an accountant.
 One of their responsibilities is to make sure you are meeting your tax obligations.
 They use their knowledge to make sure you pay the minimum amount of tax legally required.
 They ensure that the business's accounts accurately reflect the position of the business, and that you are claiming everything you are legally entitled to.

 Having tidy data makes their job a whole lot easier as they take what the bookkeeper has done, check for accuracy, make year-end adjustments for things like depreciation, FBT, home office expenses etc., and prepare tax returns and financial reports.
 Once these returns have been filed with the IRD the accounts are considered closed for that financial year.